Here's a look at Germany's political parties, who they are and what they want.

 Parliamentary leaders: Alexander Gauland, Alice Weidel

 Voters: The AfD has poached voters from all the other major parties except the Greens, and has simultaneously succeeded in mobilizing many non-voters.
-The AfD scores best among middle income earners - though that is by no means its exclusive voter base, and draws voters from across social classes.
-Its membership, meanwhile, has one significant feature - only 15 percent are women.
+The AfD scores best among middle income earners — though that is by no means its exclusive voter base, and draws voters from across social classes.
+It is especially successful in Germany's East.
+Its membership, meanwhile, has one significant feature — only 17% are women.

 The AfD was originally created by a group of neo-liberal academics as a protest against the single European currency.
 They were angered specifically by Merkel's decision to bail out Greece in 2010 following Europe's financial crisis.
 But a power struggle in 2015 ended with the ouster of party leader Bernd Lucke, who was replaced by Frauke Petry.

 Petry, along with other prominent figures, set a much more overtly nationalist, anti-immigrant, anti-Islam agenda, a policy that scored some success during the refugee crisis of 2015.
-But Petry has now also left the party, seemingly in protest at the far-right extremist turn the party took in the run-up to the 2017 election.
+Eventually Petry also left the party, seemingly in protest at the far-right extremist turn the party took in the run-up to the 2017 election.

-In Petry's absence, parliamentary leaders Alexander Gauland and Alice Weidel have become the face of the party, particularly with their diligent attendance at parliamentary sessions.
+Since then, parliamentary leaders Alexander Gauland and Alice Weidel have become the face of the AfD, particularly with their diligent attendance at parliamentary sessions — the AfD is currently the largest opposition party in the Bundestag.

 In 2016, the AfD was the only major German party to welcome the election of US President Donald Trump and Britain's decision to leave the EU.